“Welcome to the National Messiah” Commemorative Worship Service

 2017 figures: 188 903,113,950

 The above chart shows recorded complaints from Japanese citizens against the FFWPU / Unification Church’s “Spiritual Sales”.
 This abomination goes back decades.

 Column 1 Complaints recorded by Organizations in Tokyo

 Column 2 Complaints recorded by Organizations outside Tokyo

 Column 3 Complaints recorded by Consumer Information Offices throughout Japan

 Column 4 Totals

-These are the most recent swindling totals, through 2016.
-Since 1987, when the recording system was first set up, there have been a total of 33,948 claims filed that total an astonishing $1billion at today’s conversion rate – and here’s the kicker.
+These are the most recent swindling totals, to the end of 2017.
+Since 1987, when the recording system was first set up, there have been a total of 34,136 claims filed that total over an astonishing $1billion at today’s conversion rate – and here’s the kicker.
 The people of Japan are not known for filling frivolous lawsuits.
-Many of the UC victims are not likely to step forward to keep from losing face.
+Many of the FFWPU/ UC victims are not likely to step forward to keep from losing face.